Cornelius98/GPS-Coordinate-Finder/README.md

 ## Description

 The GPS-Coordinate-Finder is written in Javascript and HTML, the simple code finds the lattitude and longitude of any location the `Marker` is placed, on the GPS map that initializes when the code is run.
 The code is simple and easy to read, thus, easy to integrate into a larger code base.

 Available features include:
 - Google maps
 - Location marker
+- Lattidue output
+- Longitude output
 - Drag and drop support